-The 5 principles of planning under pressure in business
+The 5 principles of planning through a crisis in business

 With Chris Paton - Former Lieutenant Colonel of the Royal Marines & MD of Quirk Solutions

 Access the full webinar recording via the form at the bottom of the page

 Across various industries, sectors, sizes and stages of a career, we can often find ourselves in a situation that the Royal Marines would describe as ‘sub optimal’ – something we all refer to as a crisis.
 We can generally agree that this Covid-19 global pandemic is a large-scale crisis for many businesses and knowing how to navigate the situation is a task that has been handed to leaders across the board.

 In the first episode of our strategy webinar series ‘managing uncertainty’, we were joined by former Lieutenant Colonel of the Royal Marines and advisor to the Cabinet and National Security Council on the Afghan strategy, Chris Paton to discuss the topic of ‘planning under pressure’.